Skip to main content

 kindling init

-# Register a GitHub Actions runner
+# Register a CI runner (GitHub or GitLab)

-kindling runners -u <github-user> \
+kindling runners -u <user> \

 -r <owner/repo> -t <pat>